philipwofford/ARK_CraftingCostOverrideTool/README.md

 The initial functionality suits my personal needs, but I enjoy working on this, and so I set out with the intention to build this in a way that can be built upon to make it more holistic, and smarter.
 Some ideas I'm kicking around to implement:

+- refactoring to another language, most likely JS because of my familiarity with Node, but may go Python or C++ depending on how I want to incorporate this into a larger landscape of tools, if I want a web ui or not, etc.

-- I wrote this on a mac, and don't have a windows machine at my disposal... if anyone thinks this is worth the time to do a Windows compatible refactor in the short term, that'd be great, otherwise I will eventually update this to detect OS/UNIX/POSIX/etc to be easier and more inclusive
+- (at least until the previous point is addressed...)
+I wrote this on a mac, and don't have a windows machine at my disposal... if anyone thinks this is worth the time to do a Windows compatible refactor in the short term, that'd be great, otherwise I will eventually update this to detect OS/UNIX/POSIX/etc to be easier and more inclusive

 - a 'furniture' toggle, to make the more decorative items (only, if you want) cheaper.
 Items like the table, chair, bench, etc.